teampoltergeist/poltergeist/README.md

   communication with PhantomJS.
 * Take screenshots to figure out what the state of your page is when the problem occurs.
+* Use the remote web inspector in case it provides any useful insight
 * Consider downloading the Poltergeist source and using `console.log` debugging to figure out what's going on inside PhantomJS.
 (This will require an understanding of the Poltergeist source code and PhantomJS,